SajadMirzaei/RentPlus/README.txt

                 RentPlus extends previous program RENT which uses a novel search method to infer the local trees, one for each genomic region near a SNP site.

 			    RentPlus takes a matrix of binary haplotypes as input, and outputs a list of tree topologies.
-                Note: RentPlus only infers tree topologies (branch length is not provided).

                 CAUTION:
                 Note: RentPlus assumes infinite sites model of mutations.
 Thus, if your data has many